 The rainy season is July-September so expect monsoon rains.
 You’ll be wet.
 A lot.

-Sex tourism in Bangkok slaps you in the face, but in Chiang Mai it feels more like a brush against the cheek.
+While sex tourism in Bangkok slaps you in the face, it brushes your cheek in Chiang Mai.
 It’s a seedy reality in Thailand.
 The sight of inebriated or “lonely” Western men with Thai women less than half their age wrapped around their shoulders is inevitable in the tourist-saturated areas.
 It’s also something I can do without.
 To avoid it, I lived outside the city centre in the Nimmanhaemin (or Nimman) neighbourhood, where digital nomads are more common than sex tourists and “sexpats”.

 The beauty of the expat community in Chiang Mai is its sheer diversity.
 I made wonderful friends from all walks of life, of all ages, from different countries and with different professional pursuits.